 India's Stelis Biopharma to make 200 mln doses of Sputnik V vaccine

-BENGALURU, March 19 (Reuters) - Indian drugmaker Strides Pharma Science SRID.NS said on Friday its unit Stelis Biopharma has partnered with Russia's sovereign fund to make at least 200 million doses of the Sputnik V COVID-19 vaccine, bringing India's total production of the shot to over half a million doses.
+BENGALURU, March 19 (Reuters) - India's Stelis Biopharma has partnered with Russia's sovereign fund to make at least 200 million doses of Sputnik V, its parent company said on Friday, taking the nation's total output of the COVID-19 vaccine to more than half a billion doses.

-Stelis' pact with the Russian Direct Investment Fund (RDIF) follows similar deals struck by Indian pharmaceutical firms Gland Pharma GLAD.NS and Hetero to make millions of doses of the vaccine, which has proven to be 91.6% effective against COVID-19.
+The announcement by the parent, Strides Pharma Science SRID.NS, of a pact with the Russian Direct Investment Fund (RDIF) follows similar deals by Indian pharmaceutical firms Gland Pharma GLAD.NS and Hetero.

-India has now become one of the biggest producers of Sputnik V outside of Russia.
-Other countries that are producing it include South Korea, Brazil and China.
+"The significant vaccine volumes which will be produced jointly with Stelis will help to widen access to the vaccine on a global scale," Kirill Dmitriev, chief executive of the Fund, said in a statement.

-Stelis and the RDIF intend to start supplies of the vaccine doses in the third quarter of this year, Strides Pharma said in a statement.
-There were no specific details on which countries the doses would be supplied.
+Stelis and the Fund plan to start supplies of the vaccine doses in the third quarter of this year, while Stelis works to provide added volumes beyond the initial agreement.

-Sputnik V, developed by Moscow's Gamaleya Institute, has been approved in 22 countries, with the RDIF signing supply deals with over 13 countries.
+Sputnik V, developed by Moscow's Gamaleya Institute, has proved 91.6% effective against COVID-19 and has been approved for use in more than 50 countries, with the Fund signing supply deals with more than 13 nations.

+India, the world's largest vaccine maker, has now become one of the biggest producers of the shot outside Russia.
+Other countries producing it include Brazil, China and South Korea.

+India has gifted or sold doses produced locally to other countries.
+While nations like the United States are being accused of vaccine nationalism, India has been praised for sending doses to 71 countries.

+The statement gave no details of which countries would receive the Stelis-made doses.

-India, the world's biggest vaccine maker, has so far given emergency use approval to AstraZeneca Plc's AZN.L shot and a homegrown vaccine made by Bharat Biotech.
+India has given emergency use approval to AstraZeneca Plc's AZN.L vaccine and a homegrown one made by Bharat Biotech.

+Dr. Reddy's Laboratories Ltd REDY.NS, which has run small clinical studies of Sputnik V domestically, sought emergency-use approval for the vaccine last month, but India's drug regulator asked for more data.

-(Reporting by Anuron Kumar Mitra in Bengaluru; Editing by Arun Koyyur and Ramakrishnan M.)
+(Reporting by Anuron Kumar Mitra in Bengaluru; Editing by Ramakrishnan M. and Clarence Fernandez)

 ((AnuronKumar.Mitra@thomsonreuters.com; +91 99863 58469;))